Data Protection Officer

 We are looking for a proactiveData Protection Officer (DPO) to oversee and coordinate the company’s privacy compliance program.
 As a cosmetics company with a growing digital and retail presence, we handle customer data from our website, surveys, and in-store interactions.
 The DPO will be officially registered with theNational Privacy Commission (NPC) and...

-• Makati City, National Capital Region, Philippines ING Full time $60,000 - $80,000 per year
+• Quezon City, National Capital Region, Philippines Bell-Kenz Pharma Inc. Full time ₱1,200,000 - ₱2,400,000 per year

 • Davao City, Davao, Philippines DSG SONS GROUP, INC. (Gaisano Malls) Full time $70,000 - $120,000 per year